 It is vital that we nurture the natural curiosity of our children, enabling them to become independent in thought and action.
 We encourage children to be imaginative, motivated enquires who can persevere in order to formulate questions, explore, evaluate and reflect on learning.

-Through planning and delivering exciting, real-life themes to our children, we will ensure that all pupils of Cheetham CE Community Academy leave us having achieved the overall vision of our school:
+Through planning and delivering exciting, real-life themes to our children, we will ensure that all pupils of Cheetham CE Community Academy leave us having experienced a wide range of opportunities that help them shine as individuals and serve one another well.

 Breadth and balance statement